Laudato si' (oratorio): Premiere and reception

 In the premiere, the children's and youth choir was from Maria Rosenkranz, conducted by Karin Mayle-Polivka.
 The mixed choir combined four groups, two from the composer's Liebfrauen, Frankfurt, vocal ensemble and the youth choir Cappuccinis, and two from St. Martin, Idstein, Chor St. Martin and the youth choir Martinis.
 The Schola was formed by singers from groups in the diocese, conducted by Franz Fink, and sang from the organ loft at the back of the cathedral. often introduced and accompanied by the organ.
-The orchestra for the occasion was the ensemble colorito, and the cathedral organ was played by Johannes Schröder, the organist at the Westerwälder Dom.
+The orchestra for the occasion was the ensemble colorito, and the cathedral organ was played by Johannes Schröder, then organist at the Westerwälder Dom.
 The soloists were sopranos Marina Herrmann (Mary) and Janina Moeller (Angel), mezzo-soprano Anna Metzen (Clare of Assisi), tenor André Khamasmie (Francis of Assisi) and baritone Johannes Hill (Pope Francis).
 More than 250 musical performers contributed to the premiere.

 A reviewer of the Nassauische Neue Presse noted the successful premiere, describing the work as a musical collage of biblical verses, action and meditative impulses ("musikalische Collage mit Bibelversen, erzählerischen Elementen, und meditativen Impulsen").
 The reviewer, who listed the many performers and commented on several scenes, called the final hymnus a message of peace and joy.